Lubka93/pantheon_option1/readMe.md

 #### Tests are written for webapp Tour Of Heroes

-I prepared simple e2e tests which should cover all branches of webapp.
-I focused on main navigation paths based on documentaion on Angular webpage and my actual interaction with app.
-I also focused also on testing main functionality, where I covered positive and also negative test cases.
+I prepared simple e2e tests which should all basic parts  of the web app.
+I focused on main navigation paths based on documentaion at Angular webpage and my actual interaction with app.
+I also focused on testing main functionalities, where I covered positive and also negative test cases.

 #### Demo presentation is avalaible on google drive: [Tour of Heroes Demo presentation](https://docs.google.com/presentation/d/1fJtld8q8LFKTQj16byG_YtMymk_CxKSI/edit?usp=sharing&ouid=112772196783359617351&rtpof=true&sd=true)